-Tim had his arms braced against the railing and a thoughtful look on his cherubic face as though he pondered, pondered the big questions, God and life, the unimaginables of the universe - though in reality, I knew, Tim likely pondered his plans for finally getting into Sandra’s pants at the festival.
+With his arms braced against the railing and a thoughtful look on his cherubic face, Tim stared into the distance as though he pondered, pondered the big, the huge questions, God and life, the unimaginables of the universe - though in reality, I knew, Tim likely pondered his plans for finally getting into Sandra’s underpants at the festival.

 I said, "Can you believe we're nearly there?"